hack2skill/nasa-spaceapp-2024-submission/README.md

    - Click the "-" button to zoom out
 4. Click on any planet to view its name and orbit radius.
 5. Click anywhere else to close the planet information popup.
+##Just install live server extension on vs code and run the index.htmnl file on it and enjoy

 ## Technical Details